Food

 PLAN YOUR MEALS

-Buy what you need!
-Reduces food spoilage and wastage.
-It’s a great way to save money.
-Shop to a list and only buy what you need, check the cupboard and fridge before you leave the house.
+Only buy what you need!
+Planning your meals reduces food spoilage and wastage and it’s a great way to save money.
+Shop to a list and check the cupboard and fridge before you leave the house.

 STORE FOOD CORRECTLY